The Long Road to Today

 THE NEWEST ACT

-John is now playing in a duo with backing tracks for drums and bass with his new bandmate, Al Dettlings.
-The new act is ATLANTIC BLU and specifics about the act can be found at www.atlanticblu.com The music scene in St Augustine has welcomed ATLANTIC BLU to many of the local night spots.
+John is also playing in a duo with backing tracks for drums and bass with his new bandmate, Al Dettlings.
+The act is ATLANTIC BLU and specifics about the act can be found at www.atlanticblu.com The music scene in St Augustine has welcomed ATLANTIC BLU to many of the local night spots.
 The band's website has a calendar of performances.
 Original writing is already underway with a CD scheduled to come out in January.

 THE NEW CHALLENGE